jchannon/EditCsProj/README.md

 #### Updating element

-This will update an exisgint element.
+This will update an existing element.

 `editcsproj -f Foo.csproj updateelement Version 9.1.2`